 Wavelet Concepts

 Wavelets decompose a signal into approximations and details at different scales, making them useful for applications such as data compression, detecting features and removing noise from signals.
-This class explains some of the theory behind continuous, discrete and stationary wavelet transforms and demonstrates how the Wolfram Language and its built-in functions can be used to construct, compute, visualize and analyze wavelet transforms and related functions.
+This class explains some of the theory behind continuous, discrete and stationary wavelet transforms and demonstrates how Wolfram Language and its built-in functions can be used to construct, compute, visualize and analyze wavelet transforms and related functions.
 Familiarity with Fourier transforms and data smoothing methods is recommended for this class.

-Featured Products & Technologies: Wolfram Language
+Featured Products & Technologies: Wolfram Language (available in Mathematica and Wolfram|One)

 You'll Learn To